jjvanzon/Circular-Language-Spec-Plans/done/2008-07-2---assignment-spec-project-summary.md

 Any alternative form of assignment might be accomplished by combining calls to system commands and assignment commands.

-This would create a different set of articles:
+This might create a different set of articles:

 - Assignment __`=`__
 - Assignment in a Diagram